jepegit/cellpy/docs/Tutorials/Utils/plotting.rst

     cell = cellpy.get("../testdata/hdf5/20160805_test001_45_cc.h5", mass=0.8)

-Here we used the convinience method ``cellpy.get`` to load some example data.
-If eveything went well, you will see an output approximately like this:
+Here we used the convenience method ``cellpy.get`` to load some example data.
+If everything went well, you will see an output approximately like this:

 .. parsed-literal::